List of Jacksonville Jaguars award winners and honorees

-This page is a list of the Jacksonville Jaguars All-Pro and Pro Bowl selections.
-The first Pro Bowlers selected participated in the 1997 Pro Bowl (following the 1996 NFL season).
-The first All-Pros were chosen in 1997.
+This page is a list of Jacksonville Jaguars players who have received major NFL awards and honors, including league-wide awards, All-Pro selections and Pro Bowl appearances.
+The team’s first Pro Bowl participants appeared in the 1997 Pro Bowl (following the 1996 NFL season), and the first Jaguars players named All-Pro were honored in 1997.

+NFL Honors

+Left: Walter Payton NFL Man of the Year Award;